zhengli97/ATPrompt/README.md

 ## 💡 Tips:

 1. If you are interested in prompt learning and want to know more about related work, we also maintain a [list of awesome papers](https://github.com/zhengli97/Awesome-Prompt-Adapter-Learning-for-Vision-Language-Models) for your reference.
-2. If you are trying to reproduce the results of this implementation on the Stanfordcars dataset, the link to this dataset may be broken and unavailable.
-We have provided the dataset in [GitHub releases](https://github.com/zhengli97/PromptKD/releases/tag/datasets) for your convenience.
+2. If you attempt to reproduce the results of this implementation on the existing 15 datasets, the links to those datasets may be broken and unusable.
+For your convenience, we have provided 14 datasets (excluding ImageNet) in the HuggingFace platform. [[Download_Links](https://huggingface.co/zhengli97/prompt_learning_dataset)]

 ### 💻 Some other prompt learning projects from our lab may interest you: